 24. What is special about glacial rivers?
 Learn about the differences between glacial rivers and other rivers.
 See and listen to real time data from weather stations on the glacier (1000 m asl.) and by the glacier river.

 The overall expression of the museum's main exhibition design as it is today, was made in 1995.
 In 2016 we made a refurbish and upgrade of the whole exhibition.
 Since 2012 we have upgraded the museum considerably by including more screen-based information.
 One of our biggest changes is the translation of the whole exhibition to cover 13 languages.
 Originally we covered Norwegian, English and German.
 In 2013 and 2014 we installed the outdoors exhibition "The Educational Playground", where we have our mammoth family sculptures.
-Our last addition to the exhibition is a big video screen which was ready for our 25 years anniversary in 2016.
+Our last addition to the exhibition is a big video screen which was ready for our 25 years anniversary in 2016, now showing the largest calving event ever caught on tape.